top of page

 Most people wouldn't think of using anything other than liquid soap for washing dishes.

 If you take a moment to think about it, conventional liquid dish soap was invented less than 100 years ago.
 What did people use to wash dishes prior to this?
 Quite a variety of things actually.
-Wood ash, soapnuts, oils, washing soda, lemon, salt, vinegar, hot water, grated bar soap, and quite a bit of elbow grease!
+Wood ash, soap nuts, oils, washing soda, lemon, salt, vinegar, hot water, grated bar soap, and quite a bit of elbow grease!

 So, solid dish soap.
 It makes sense, but how does it work with a sink full of dirty dishes?
-Here's a simple rundown:

 1. Wet your dishes and your cloth, sponge or brush (click on the links for zero waste options for these!)

-2. Rub your cloth (etc.) on the soap until it lathers and use it to wash your dishes, then rinse them
+2. Rub your cloth (etc.) on the soap until it lathers and use it to wash your wet dishes, then rinse them

 3. Repeat rubbing your cloth (etc.) on the soap whenever you need more